Light Pollution Drawing Ideas for Students: Easy School Posters (2026)

 3. Light Trespass

-Light trespass happens when unwanted artificial light enters places where it is not needed, such as a bedroom window or wildlife area.
+Light trespass occurs when unwanted artificial light spills into areas where it is not needed, such as through a bedroom window or into natural wildlife habitats.

 Streetlight rays entering a sleeping child’s room.